vbgr/ids/README.md

 So, while random IDs require 15+ characters to avoid collisions, deterministic integer-based IDs need only 7 characters to represent the same number of records.

+But how to make sequential IDs non predictable?
+One of the possible solution is to get next number from the sequence and encrypt it.
+Encryption function $e$ by it's nature must map $x \in X \rightarrow e(x) \in Y$ so that for the given
+$y=e(x)$

 ## References

 1. https://owasp.org/API-Security/editions/2023/en/0xa1-broken-object-level-authorization/